ppant/DS-Algos-Python/README.md

 # Data Structures and Algorithms using Python
+This is a collection of various common programming problems solved using Data structures implemented in Python.
+I have mostly done this before in C/C++/Perl.
+This is a attempt to solve using Python.
+Please feel free to collaborate.

 ## Anagram algorithm ##
 Algorithm will take two strings and check to see if they are anagrams.
 An anagram is when the two strings can be written using the exact same letters in other words rearranging the letters of a word or phrase to produce a new word or phrase,